VofBMBaF/eSpy/README.md

 ### Previewing the files

-Saved videos and images will be saved in the project's directory in the subdirectory <b> recordings </b>
+Saved videos and images will be saved in the project's subdirectory <b> recordings </b>

 ## Contact